Schmidt Decomposition of Multipartite States: Classification based on Schmidt bases

-\begin{theorem} SCHMIDT-PARTITION is \texttt{NP}-complete. \end{theorem} \begin{proof} To have a state of Schmidt number \(K\), the dimension of the smallest subsystem must be at least \(K\).
-The dimension of combined system of two subsystems of dimensions \(d_1\) and \(d_2\) is \(d_1d_2\).
-Since all the dimensions are positive numbers, we can take the \(\log\) of the dimensions and ask wether there exists bipartition of the system such that the sum of \(\log(d_i)\) for each part is at least \(\log(K)\).
-This is equivalent to the \texttt{NP}-complete SUBSET SUM problem in which the input is a set of positive numbers and the task is to find a subset whose sum is \(K\). \end{proof} The Theorem \ref{thm:Spart} immediately implies the following corollary. \begin{corollary} Given \(n\) systems of dimensions \(d_1, d_2,...,d_n\), it is \texttt{NP}-complete to find a Schmidt decomposable state of highest Schmidt number. \end{corollary} \begin{theorem} If \(\ket{\psi} = \sum_{ij}a_{ij}\ket{i_A}\ket{j_B}\) is a bipartite state where \(\ket{i_A}\) and \(\ket{j_B}\) for orthonormal bases of their respective spaces, then the reduced density matrix of any subsystem is given by
+\begin{theorem} SCHMIDT-PARTITION is \texttt{NP}-complete. \end{theorem} \begin{proof} To have a state of the Schmidt number \(K\), the dimension of the smallest subsystem must be at least \(K\).
+The dimension of combined system of two subsystems of dimensions \(2^{d_1}\) and \(2^{d_2}\) is \(2^{d_1+d_2}\).
+Since all dimensions are positive numbers, we can take \(\log\) of the dimensions and ask whether there exists a bipartition of the system such that the sum of \(d_i\) for both parts is at least \(\log(K)\) each.
+This is equivalent to the \texttt{NP}-complete PARTITION problem in which the input is a set of positive numbers and the task is to partition the set into two subsets whose sum is at least \(K\).
+It is important to note that not all instances of PARTITION are \texttt{NP}-complete.
+As the dimensions $2^{d_i}$ can be arbitrarily large, even $d_i$ can be large making the corresponding instance hard. \end{proof} The Theorem \ref{thm:Spart} immediately implies the following corollary. \begin{corollary} Given \(n\) systems of \(d_1, d_2,...,d_n\) qubits, it is \texttt{NP}-complete to find a Schmidt decomposable state of highest Schmidt number. \end{corollary} \begin{theorem} If \(\ket{\psi} = \sum_{ij}a_{ij}\ket{i_A}\ket{j_B}\) is a bipartite state where \(\ket{i_A}\) and \(\ket{j_B}\) for orthonormal bases of their respective spaces, then the reduced density matrix of any subsystem is given by

 where \(A\) is the matrix of coefficients \(a_{ij}\) and \(B = A^T\). \end{theorem} \begin{proof} The density matrix of the system is

 Tracing out B gives

 Tracing out A gives